Ed McCully: Ministry in Ecuador

-When the missionaries felt they had built up enough of a rapport with the Aucas, they decided to land in their territory.
+When the missionaries felt they had built up enough of a rapport with the Waorani, they decided to land in their territory.
 By this time, Roger Youderian and Pete Fleming had also joined the effort.
 Saint was able to land the airplane on a sandbar along the Curaray River.
-However, after friendly ground contact with three Aucas, the missionaries were attacked by a party of six Auca warriors and three women.
-McCully was the fourth of the five missionaries to be speared by a young Auca named Mincaye, and also severely mutilated with a machete after he grabbed and tried to hold back one of his attackers.
+However, after friendly ground contact with three Waorani, the missionaries were attacked by a party of six Waorani warriors and three women.
+McCully was the fourth of the five missionaries to be speared by a young Waorani named Mincaye, and also severely mutilated with a machete after he grabbed and tried to hold back one of his attackers.
 His role is described in the 2006 film End of the Spear.

 Shortly afterwards, a search party was organized to find the men.
 McCully's body was not found by the search party, but he was presumed to be dead.
 Some Quechua Indians had later found his body further down stream, and even produced McCully's shoe and wristwatch as evidence.